ga4gh/ga4gh-server/docs/ref_server_profiling.rst

 Evaluating the profile output:
 ******************************

-If you don't use teh -o {output file} option then all output from the profiler runs to stdout and will be sorted with the function that takes the most cumulative time at the top of the list.
-You can review the text output manually, but a beet method is to use the -o option and then review the output using a nifty little program we found that interactively browses the function list.
+If you don't use the -o {output file} option then all output from the profiler runs to stdout and will be sorted with the function that takes the most cumulative time at the top of the list.
+You can review the text output manually, but a beter method is to use the -o option and then review the output using a nifty little program we found that interactively browses the function list.
 It provides a way to change the sorting and it also links the functions together so that you can follow the called and caller stacks.